botpress/botpress/docs/guide/docs/channels/messenger.md

 To link your bot to a pre-existing page, you must have an administrator or developer role.

 ### HTTPS Endpoint to your bot
 Facebook only integrates its apps and services to secured endpoints.
-This means that you are mandatorily required to create such an endpoint to your chatbot.
-If your chatbot already has such an endpoint, you can skip this step.
-However, below are two tutorials to help you create an HTTPS endpoint if you do not have one.
+Below are tutorials to help you create an HTTPS endpoint if you do not have one:

   - Create an HTTPS tunnel to your machine using Ngrok. [**Tutorial**](https://api.slack.com/tutorials/tunneling-with-ngrok)
   - Using Nginx and Let's Encrypt.
 This tutorial is based on the Linux Ubuntu 16.04 Operating System. [**Tutorial**](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-16-04)